 Working Together to Provide the Best Care Possible

-- If you have had prior MRI or CT scan of the brain, we would like to have the report and a CD of the images to personally review.
-For patients with cervical dystonia, it may be helpful to obtain the MRI or CT scan of the cervical spine if these have been previously performed.
+- If you have had a prior MRI or CT scan of the brain, we would like to have the report and a CD of the images to personally review.
+For patients with cervical dystonia, it may be helpful to obtain the MRI or CT scan of the cervical spine if these have been performed previously.

-- If neuropsychological testing has been previously performed, please arrange for the neuropsychologist to send us the report since cognitive or emotional difficulties can significantly impact the best choice of treatments for you.
+- If neuropsychological testing has been performed previously, please arrange for the neuropsychologist to send us the report since cognitive or emotional difficulties can significantly impact the best choice of treatment for you.

 - Presymptomatic patients: If previously tested, we need a copy of the genetic testing results.
 If not previously tested, please provide a short letter about your family background with Huntington’s disease, including if and why you would like to be tested.
 Please call our new patient intake coordinator for more details.

 - Symptomatic patients: If previously tested, we need a copy of the genetic testing results.
 We also need the medical records from the patient’s current treating physician/neurologist.

-- Prior to being seen in HD clinic, patients will receive a phone call from our social worker to obtain additional history and intake to better optimize care for the patient’s first visit to ensure that the patient sees all the appropriate providers such as clinical psychology and physical therapy as well as neurology.
+- Prior to being seen in HD clinic, patients will receive a phone call from our social worker to obtain additional history and intake information to better optimize care for the patient’s first visit.
+This will ensure that the patient sees all the appropriate provider types, such as clinical psychology and physical therapy, as well as neurology.

-Please fill out this packet out and bring it with you to your first appointment.
+Please fill out this packet and bring it with you to your first appointment.
 For your convenience, you may fill the form out on your computer and print the completed form with the exception of the Medication List. – Please note that the form(s) must be printed.
-The information you entered onto the form may not be saved for later use such as email; Adobe Reader required to view form.
+The information you enter onto the form may not be saved for later use such as email; Adobe Reader is required to view the forms.

 WHAT TO EXPECT FROM US